lmgibson/getDataDeps/README.md

 # How it works

 The script will iterate through your entire project folder, extract files that end in “.R”, “.py", or ".do", and collect information on data imports and data exports.
 The JSON object will be saved in the ‘dataDepsOutput’ folder as ‘dataDeps.json’ and the graph as ‘dataDepsGraph.png.

-The script will search the entire directory in which it is called.
-However, you can specify a directory as an option.
-Here's an example that will run the script on a directory titled 'code': `python path/to/script/getDataDeps.py ./code`